JoeHW/GitHub-Cards/README.md

 # GitHub-Cards
 React app that uses the GitHub REST API to show a users profile pic, name and organization.
 Uses Axios (https://github.com/mzabriskie/axios) and can be easily modified to use any other simple API.
+Please feel free to use as you see fit - uses Bootsrap for the cards.